By the Gracious Vegan

 3 pounds Granny Smith apples

-Sprinkle the flour onto the apples and toss or fold them to coat the slices with flour.
+Sprinkle the flour onto the apples and toss or fold to coat the slices with flour.

 2 Tablespoons whole wheat pastry or other flour